arun-ravindran/GolangExamples/README.md

 - workerpool - Concurrent worker pool exclusively using Go Channels for synchronization
 - counter - Concurrent data structure exclusively using Go Channels for synchronization
 - parallelSum - Concurrent summing using Go routines, with channels for input/output and synchronization
+- wordcountServer - Demo of Go's net/rpc; implements a wordcount server